perevalovds/ofxFFmpegUtils/README.md

 * oF 0.10.1, Visual Studio C++ 2017

 * 64 bit (will work 32 bit, but currently ffmpeg in example's 'bin' folder is 64 bit).

-# Dependencies

-* ofxExternalProcess addon (which also requires standard ofxPoco addon)

 # How to Use